 – The intellectual talks with the people I met have expanded my perspectives regarding many things that I was ignorance about before.

 – To be able to explore the nature and cities as a whole while volunteer at places distinct from my own living surrounding.

-I would say, don’t be afraid to give a helping hand while self-indulging in an exquisite beauty of the world.
+I would say, don’t be afraid to give a helping hand while self-indulging in the exquisite beauty of the world.
 There are many volunteer opportunities that suit your needs and skills.
-Be it in third world, second world or first world nation.
+Be it in a third world, second world, or first world nation.

 We live on this Earth co-dependently with each other, regardless of genders, races, religions or social statuses.
 The hardships will always there, what made we different from each other is our determination and ways to overcome every hardship we face.